-The revolt of 1857 was the conscious beginning of the Independence struggle against the Britishers.
-There are various names for the revolt of 1857 – India’s First War of Independence, Mutiny of Sepoy, etc.
+The revolt of 1857 was the conscious beginning of the Independence struggle against the colonial tyranny of the British.
+There are various names for the revolt of 1857 – India’s First War of Independence, Sepoy Mutiny, etc.

 This war of Independence marked the end of rule by the British East India company.
-Post this, India was directly ruled by the British government through representatives called as Governor-General.
+Post this, India was directly ruled by the British government through representatives known as Governor-General.

 This article provides all relevant information related to the Revolt of 1857 and its causes and effects.
 This is an important topic for the Civil Services Exam and other government exams.